oguntayomicheal/Module-1-Microverse-Capstone-project-/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Science Facts.
+# Science Facts.

-The project is the capstone project for Module 1 in the microverse curriculum.
+> The project is the capstone project for Module 1 in the microverse curriculum.
 It is a website for learners to checkout Science Facts, famous scientist, and also ongoing scientific research works.

 ## Built With